junxit/us-congress-bills-111/metadata.md

 - 2009-03-23 — Placed on the Union Calendar, Calendar No. 13.
 - 2009-03-23 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-43.
 - 2009-03-23 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-43.
+- 2009-03-30 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-03-30 — Considered as unfinished business. (consideration: CR H4102)
+- 2009-03-30 — Considered under suspension of the rules. (consideration: CR H4084-4086)
+- 2009-03-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+479.
+- 2009-03-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-03-30 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2009-03-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 390 - 6 (Roll no. 165). (text: CR H4084-4085)
+- 2009-03-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 390 - 6 (Roll no. 165).(text: CR H4084-4085)